6 combatants, 2 workers killed in fresh violence in Kashmir - NewsBreak

 6 combatants, 2 workers killed in fresh violence in Kashmir

-Assailants fatally shot two non-local workers in two targeted attacks in Indian-controlled Kashmir on Saturday night, police said, days after five people were killed in a similar fashion in the disputed region.
+Assailants fatally shot two non-local workers in two targeted attacks in India -controlled Kashmir on Saturday night, police said, days after five people were killed in a similar fashion in the disputed region.

 The killing comes hours after police said government forces killed four suspected militants in the last 24 hours and claimed three of them were involved in last week’s killings of three members of minority communities.